-Using revolutionary Statcast™ data, here are five players to keep an eye on this weekend.
+Using revolutionary Statcast™ data, here are five players to keep an eye on today.
 Watch it all on MLB.TV.

 Miguel Sano 8:10 p.m.
 ET -- White Sox at Twins

 Sano has hit some blasts in his time with the Twins, and he really got into his third home run of the season against the Tigers on Thursday.
 Sano launched one at 111.1 mph for a projected 440 feet.
 That was his longest home run of the season, his longest since last May, and his fourth longest tracked by Statcast™.

 Miguel Cabrera 7:10 p.m.
 ET -- Tigers at Indians

 Miggy was hitting just .104 without a home run when the Tigers took the field Thursday, but it's no surprise he launched his first long ball of 2017 -- a 106.9-mph laser to the opposite field.
 Entering play Thursday, Cabrera ranked third in the Majors in average exit velocity at 97.7 mph on his 19 batted balls tracked by Statcast™.

 Yoenis Cespedes 7:10 p.m.
 ET -- Mets at Marlins

 With five home runs over the past three days, Cespedes has vaulted into the Major League lead in home runs with six on the season.
 He's also the MLB leader in barreled balls -- balls that produce an expected batting average of at least .500 and expected slugging percentage of at least 1.500 -- with 10.
 Last season, Cespedes had "only" 36 barrels -- still plenty, but only half of Cabrera's MLB-leading 72.

 Danny Duffy 8:15 p.m.
 ET -- Angels at Royals